pink-junkjard/hyperfiddle/README.md

 ## Status

-Hyperfiddle.net is stable.
-The abstractions are stable.
-You'll be able to fork a repo to run it yourself in a couple weeks, in the meantime we're putting some finishing touches to make that easy.
+You can't fork and run it yet.
+We're working on that right now.
 To be notified when it is ready, subscribe to the developer mailing list: <https://groups.google.com/forum/#!forum/hypercrud>

 ## Why